stevekm/contact-sheets/README.md

 The disadvantage to this is that the process of creating such a contact sheet can be labor intensive and complicated (though there is the potential for automation in some steps and simplification via different software).

 Most all of the steps shown here can be tweaked and adapted for your own personal workflow.
 For example, many film photographers perfer to use a digital camera to "scan" their negatives instead of a flatbed scanner or dedicated film scanner; this will work perfectly well with this method.
-Many people may also have copies of Photoshop or other software with extra built-in methods to facilitate contact sheet generation.
+Many people may also have copies of Photoshop or other software with extra built-in methods to facilitate contact sheet generation instead of using GIMP as shown here.

 ### Scan the negatives